virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   return normal;
 }
 ```
-By increasing `WATER_INTENSITY`, you will decrease the Y component's influence, and hence increase the deviation from the `up` direction of the normal( as if increasing size of the waves ). `e` parameter is the small change in X or Z direction.
+By increasing `WATER_INTENSITY`, you will decrease the Y component's influence, and hence increase the deviation from the `up` direction of the normal( as if increase the size of the waves ).
+The `e` parameter is the small change in X or Z direction.

 The normals now need to be reoriented to point in the direction of the box's normal.
-This process is called [Normal Mapping] and is very similiar to the transformation we did for rays directions.
+This process is called [Normal Mapping] and is very similar to the transformation we did for ray directions.

-For an axis aligned box, all normals point in the direction of one of the axis.
-The other two vectors( tangent and bitangent ) will be vectors pointing in the direction of the other two axises.
+For an axis-aligned box, all normals point in the direction of one of the axes.
+The other two vectors ( tangent and bitangent ) will be vectors pointing in the direction of the other two axes.

 ```glsl
 const vec2 M = vec2( 1.0, 0.0 );